 Participation in the program requires the following steps:

-Please review program implementation guidelines.
 To determine the feasibility of starting a commercial food waste recycling program, call the Environmental Services Department at 858-694-7000.
+To learn more, please review our program guides.

 Commercial venues are encouraged to look at other options to divert excess food such as source reduction, feeding humans and animals, as well as industrial uses of fats, oils and greases for biofuels.
 For more information, please check the Environmental Protection Agency's (EPA) San Diego Area Food Recovery Links and Resources.
 Also, please check the EPA's Food Recovery Challenge website.

 Before discarding edible surplus food, donate!
 Thanks to the Bill Emerson Good Samaritan Food Donation Act passed by Congress in 1996, food donors such as restaurants, cafeterias, hotels and grocers can participate in the fight against hunger by donating non-perishable and prepared foods without the risk of being prosecuted for liability.
 Food donors are granted tax benefits defined by the IRS.
 For more information, please reference Internal Revenue Code 170 or consult a tax attorney.
 Several organizations in San Diego will accept certain types of food donations.
-Here's a list of some organizations that take food donations.
+Please review our Food Donatation Guide and this list of organizations for food donations in San Diego.
 Please contact the organizations directly for more information on their specific requirements.